Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 How often should florists carry out risk assessments?

-You risk assessments should be reviewed regularly, at least once a year, and updated whenever there are significant changes - such as a shop refit, new equipment, or new staff.
+Your risk assessments and other health and safety documents should be reviewed regularly, at least once a year, and updated whenever there are significant changes - such as a shop refit, new equipment, or new staff.

 Do I need COSHH assessments for flower preservatives and cleaning products?